AhmadQasim/reinforcment_learner/README.md

 - product_type: type of product to produce
 - num_product: number of product to produce
-- return: if request is accepted
+- return: whether request is accepted or not

 **step() -> ReadyQueue**